 Pizza Italy

-There’s no better place to start getting a taste of authentic Italian living than by eating some of the local delicacies.
-Italy is renowned to the world for its food.
-In fact, we’d go so far as to say that if you’ve not tasted authentic Italian thin-crust pizza, you haven’t lived!
-The capital itself is full of restaurants and eateries to choose from, so you shouldn’t be stuck for a choice.
+There’s no better way to experience authentic Italian living than by indulging in local delicacies.
+Italy is renowned for its food, and we’d go so far as to say that if you haven't tasted authentic Italian thin-crust pizza, you haven’t lived!
+The capital is brimming with restaurants and eateries, so you won’t be short on choices.

 Galleria Borghese

 The Spanish Steps are one of the most visited landmarks in all of Rome.
-The steps date back to 1723, built in order to link the Bourbon Spanish Embassy, and the Trinita Dei Monti church.
-The steps are a mix of curves, vistas, flats, and terraces, scaling in height to 138 steps.
-During the springtime, they are decorated with pink azaleas each year- perfect for a spring photo opt in Rome.
+Dating back to 1723, they were built to link the Bourbon Spanish Embassy and the Trinita Dei Monti church.
+The steps feature a mix of curves, vistas, flats, and terraces, scaling a height of 138 steps.

 Trevi Fountain